Nogales, AZ. (February 26, 2016)

 Last summer, after serving three years as SEAHEC’s liaison to the Nogales Binational Health Council, (COBINA) Ms. Velasco was elected to serve as COBINA Co-President alongside Dr. Laurence Alegría, Epidemiologist from the ISSSTE Clinic in Nogales Sonora.
 Dr. Alegría will represent Nogales, Sonora on the “Sister Cities” Health Committee.

 Next steps include a community-wide education and awareness campaign designed to help communities learn mosquito surveillance and back-yard clean up strategies as techniques for preventing mosquito-borne illness including dengue, chikungunya and zika virus.
-Part of that campaign will be implemented through SEAHEC’s Future Healthcare Leaders Clubs.
+Part of that campaign will be implemented through SEAHEC’s Future Health Leaders Clubs.

-SEAHEC Future Healthcare Leaders Club students from Nogales and Tohono O’Odham high schools will work closely with the Binational Health council of Ambos Nogales, (COBINA), and the Office of Border Health of AzDHS, the US Consulate Office of Nogales Sonora, the city of Nogales, AZ and other partners to conduct this educational campaign.
-SEAHEC Future Healthcare Leaders Clubs throughout southern Arizona works to prepare, encourage and assist youth from rural, border and tribal communities for careers in the healthcare field.
+SEAHEC Future Health Leaders Club students from Nogales and Tohono O’Odham high schools will work closely with the Binational Health council of Ambos Nogales, (COBINA), and the Office of Border Health of AzDHS, the US Consulate Office of Nogales Sonora, the city of Nogales, AZ and other partners to conduct this educational campaign.
+SEAHEC Future Health Leaders Clubs throughout southern Arizona works to prepare, encourage and assist youth from rural, border and tribal communities for careers in the healthcare field.